 THE WEYERHAEUSER APPROACH

 Salvage and recovery plans began immediately.
-Much of the downed timber could be used, but was at great risk of insect damage and disease.
-Quick work was needed, but safely.
-After a government study to assess the hazards of working in ash finished, full-scale salvage began.
+Much of the downed timber could be used, but if left untouched, the wood was at great risk of insect damage and disease.
+We needed to work quickly, but safely.
+After the government completed a study to assess the hazards of working in ash and determined what safety measures were required, we initiated a full-scale salvage effort.

 More than 1,000 people were involved in the salvage efforts.